2014 Asian Junior Badminton Championships: Venue

 This tournament was held at Taipei Gymnasium.

 Medalists

-In the mixed team event, China defend their title by swept South Korea 3–0 in the final.
-Japan and Chinese Taipei team finished in the semi finals.
+In the mixed team event, China defended their title by sweeping South Korea 3–0 in the final.
+Japan and Chinese Taipei team finished in the semi-finals.
 In the individuals event, China secured four titles, by winning the boys' singles, boys' doubles, girls' doubles and mixed doubles.
 The girls' singles title goes to Japanese player.